-Unless the buyer has cash the buyer is unlikely to be ready to exchange contracts until their finances are fully in place - this normally means a loan from a bank who will take a mortgage over the property once bought.
-Mortgages take time to arrange, so this could also be a critical path in timing.
+Unless the buyer has cash they are unlikely to be ready to exchange contracts until their finances are fully in place - this normally means a loan from a bank who will take a mortgage over the property once bought.
+Mortgages take time to arrange, so this could also be a critical path in timing (that the seller cannot influence).

 At the conclusion of this phase the buyer's lawyers will produce a report on the title to the property for the buyer.
-If all is clear then this means that the buyer's lawyer considers that the buyer (and lender, if there is one) would be able to sell-on the property, normally, after you buy it.
+If all is clear then this means that the buyer's lawyer considers that the buyer (and lender, if there is one) would be able to sell-on the property, normally, after you sell it to them.